mydataglobal/declaration/1.0/DE/index.markdown

 ### PERSON

-An individual that manages the use of their own personal data, for their own purposes, and maintains relationships with other individuals, services or organisations.
+An individual that manages the use of their own personenbezogenen Daten, for their own purposes, and maintains relationships with other individuals, services or organisations.

 ### DATENQUELLEN
 A data source collects and processes personal data which the other roles (including Persons) may wish to access and use.

-### DATA USING SERVICE
+### DATEN nutzende Dienste

-A data using service can be authorised to fetch and use personal data from one or more data sources.
+A data using service can ermaechtigt werden to fetch and use personal data aus einer oder mehreren Datenquellen.

-### PERSONAL DATA OPERATOR
+### PERSONAL DATen Operateur

 A Personal Data Operator enables individuals to securely access, manage and use their personal data, as well as to control the flow of personal data with, and between, data sources and data using services.
 Individuals can be their own operator.
 In other cases, operators are not using the information itself, but enabling connectivity and secure sharing of data between the other roles in the ecosystem.

-## 3. MYDATA PRINZIPIEN: WAS WIR ERREICHEN WOLLEN
+## 3. MYDATA PRINZIPIEN: WAS WIR BEABSICHTIGEN

-In order to produce the shifts that are needed for a human-centric approach to personal data, we commit to working towards and advocating the following principles:
+Um den notwendigen Wandel hin zu einem menschenbezogenen Ansatz fuer persoenliche Daten produce the shifts that are needed for a human-centric approach to personal data, we commit to working towards and advocating the following principles:

 ### 3.1 HUMAN-CENTRIC CONTROL OF PERSONAL DATA